DinoChiesa/ApiLoadGen/README.md

 Status
 ----------------------

 This is currently a proof of concept.
-There is no server-side nodejs app just yet.
+The nodejs server app doesn't really do job control just yet.
 I'm getting there.